paulocamboim/security/buffer_overflow_bof.md

 # Size of shellcode
 Keep in mind that sometimes we need to care about the Shellcode size.
-ShellCode for a reverse _tcp.
-350 and 400 bytes of space
+ShellCode for a reverse _tcp is about 350 and 400 bytes of space

 # Finding bad chars Bad Chars
 Buffer Overlow when using string copy: